Rat-Rig/V-core-3/docs/src/index.md

 ![](assets/MAIN_with_Enclosure.png)
 ![](assets/hinge.gif)

 *Sold separately as an upgrade kit.
-Not yet released as of April 2021.
+Not yet released as of June 2021.

 - [x] IEC and LAN ports